ZarimpaAnna/pet-care-application/README.md

 ### Administration
 - Role-based access control with USER and ADMIN roles
-- Administrators can view and manage application data across all users
+- Administrators can access and manage pets, vaccinations and medical records across all users and view registered users and owners.

 ### Security
 - Password encryption using BCrypt